thirdreplicator/raku-transaction-server/README.md

 # raku-transactions

-A simple interface for eventually consistent transactions for Riak, as an append-only datastore.
+A transaction server for Riak, written in Node.js.
+This project provides an layer of consistency by caching active key-value pairs and executing transactions atomically.

+## Goals (ACID)

+1. Atomicity of destructive operations/transactions
+2. Consistence values across time-slices
+3. Isolation
+4. Durability: data is persisted in an append-only fashion to Riak

+## Motivation

 Because the order of operations in distributed systems cannot be guaranteed, destructive operations run in different orders can produce different end results.
-Using Riak as an append-only datastore, globally unique timestamps are generated for all operations and transactions.
-Let's loosely use the term "transaction" to cover both meanings:

-1. a "coordinated set of operations on different data" as well as
-2. "single operations on an individual piece of data."

-Timestamps that are unique to each transaction allow us to construct the correct values in the datastore even if they happened simultaneously.

-How can we produce monotonic ids that uniquely identify each transaction?
-There are many ways to do this.
-For simplicity we chose to use Redis to assign counting numbers to the active clients and the transactions.
-Before the client sends the transaction to the Riak cluster, we essentially concatenate the client id to the transaction id.
-This ensures that even if clients on different machines submit a query at the same time, they will be given a different timestamps and the transactions can be processed atomically.
-This also avoids problems of synchronising wall clock time on different computers.

-Using Riak as an append-only store avoids many of the problems associated with ordering destructive operations in parallel distributed systems, and also it has the benefit of preserving a complete change log of your data.
+Riak is a distributed scalable datastore accessed over the network, so reads and writes may comeback out of order or half written.
+For example, transaction might be underway in the middle of reading`different values within the transaction.
+This project was created to provide consistent reads and writes.

+## Approach

+Globally unique timestamps are generated for all operations and transactions and values are stored as a set of (uniquely) timestamped operations.
+If you abuse the term "transaction" to mean both single operations on a single piece of data as well as a set of coordinated changes on different pieces of data, we can refer all operations on the database as transactions.
+This way we can view Riak simple as a transaction log.

+To read a datum, you need to read all of its changes and reconstruct the final value.
+To write, we use an integer counter as a logical clock appendded to a 0-padded client integer id.
+This provides a unique and monotonic transaction id so all operations can be ordered unambiguously.

+## Conclusion

+Leveraging the strength of Riak as an append-only scalable datastore you get

+* a complete auditable history of your data
+* scalability
+* availability

+but you pay for it with increased latency.

+With a transaction server, you get transactions, decreased latency due to caching and the ACID properties that you expect for application development.